gboytyro/income-and-expense/README.md

 # Feedback and Contributions

 Your thoughts and suggestions are valuable to us!
 If you have any feedback or wish to contribute to this project, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/your-username/your-repository).

-# License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.